kettle17/group-project-bandcamp/README.md

 # 🎵🎧 Tracktion 🎧🎵
-Tracktion is a service that will use the Bandcamp API to monitor artist and song analytics using a cloud-based data pipeline and dashboard to monitor this information, send reports and alerts to musicians and labels, and enable data-driven decisions via interactive visualisations.
+Tracktion is a service that will use the BandCamp API to monitor artist and song analytics using a cloud-based data pipeline and dashboard to monitor this information, send reports and alerts to musicians and labels, and enable data-driven decisions via interactive visualisations.

 ## 🚰 ETL Pipeline
 The ETL pipeline will ingest BandCamp sales data, transform it into structured data, and load it into a cloud-hosted RDS database for storage and analysis.
 The pipeline will run on a containerised infrastructure using Docker and Terraform.